need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 ## Administrator Changes

-A current Neptune MDM plugin supports both one-time administrator changes and persistent enforcement.
+A current Neptune MDM plugin supports both one-time administrator changes and persistent locks.

-When a setting is marked **Enforce for User**, the server value stays locked and wins over a Device Override.
-An enforced member of the active Settings Profile does the same.
-Neptune does not delete the Device Override in either case—it preserves it underneath and restores it when enforcement is removed.
+When a setting is marked **Lock for User**, the server value stays locked and wins over a Device Override.
+Every member of an active Required Settings Profile does the same, as does a separately locked member of another active profile.
+Neptune does not delete the Device Override in any of these cases—it preserves it underneath and restores it when the policy is removed.
+A Server Profile definition is always read-only, but an unlocked member of a non-required Server Profile can still be changed locally by explicitly enabling a Device Override for it.

-A Server Profile definition is always read-only, but an unenforced member can still be changed locally by explicitly enabling a Device Override for it.
+These MDM operations are not Pro-gated for the recipient.
+A Jellyfin administrator can make or lock an ordinary per-setting change from the Free plugin dashboard, including for a Free user.
+Native MDM administration is the separate Pro convenience for the administrator.

 With a current [Neptune MDM](/plugins/mdm) plugin, a server administrator's ordinary one-time change takes priority over an override for that same setting: